Why MBE/MBD/PMI Will FAIL Part II

-"Engineering's only purpose is to deliver complete, concise and unambiguous documentation to manufacturing."
+"Engineering's only purpose is to make available complete, concise and unambiguous documentation to manufacturing."

 So here we go again with a promotional white paper, this time from PTC.